Get

 Health

 Your dog is past the gauntlet of vaccinations a puppy receives in the first year, but now it’s about time for their annual wellness check and first-year vaccinations.
-Your vet will advise you on the correct vaccination schedule for your pup based on their lifestyle and risk.
-If you haven’t already, this is a good time to schedule having your dog spayed or neutered unless your vet advises otherwise.
+A vet will advise you on the correct vaccination schedule for your pup based on their lifestyle and risk.
+If you haven’t already, this is a good time to schedule having your dog spayed or neutered unless a vet advises otherwise.
 It’s important to mention any significant changes in diet, like new kibble, or any other problems you’ve been noticing.

 There are also several medications you’ll need to keep up with.
 Flea and tick medication are needed to keep the nasty biters away, and heartworm is crucial to prevent life-threatening heartworm infections.